stve/stve.github.io/_posts/2010-12-22-using-ruby-to-post-to-a-facebook-pages-wall.md

 Why was this so hard, you ask?
 For starters, Facebook's documentation is particularly lacking.
 Most of the documentation leads one to believe it's really only good for reading from the API.
 It's difficult to understand how you can create anything.
 Further muddying the waters is the amount of irrelevant information out there since the release of the Graph API.
 They've changed their product so much is such a short period of time that it's hard to tell what's relevant and what isn't.
 Many tutorials you'll find won't work because they speak to the old REST API that is now deprecated.
 In other words, separating old from new is a bit of a needle/haystack problem.

 So where to start, first read up on Facebook API [authentication](http://developers.facebook.com/docs/authentication/).
 So we're going to authenticate via OAuth and once authenticated, make calls against the API.
 But how do we do this as a page instead of as ourself?
 Facebook devotes 2 paragraphs to it in their [documentation](http://developers.facebook.com/docs/api) under a section titled "Page impersonation".
-I highly recommend you read it, especially this: <em>"Once a user has granted your application the "manage_pages" permission, the "accounts" connection will yield an additional access_token property for every page administrated by the current user.
+I highly recommend you read it, especially this: *"Once a user has granted your application the "manage_pages" permission, the "accounts" connection will yield an additional access_token property for every page administrated by the current user.
 These access_tokens can be used to make calls on behalf of a page.
-The permissions granted by a user to your application will now also be applicable to their pages."</em>
+The permissions granted by a user to your application will now also be applicable to their pages."*

 They've laid it out for us: